 If You Leave Me by Crystal Hana Kim

 What follows are multiple reunions and separations, with misunderstandings and missed opportunities aplenty, as each character grows into an adult and learns to survive both during and after the war.
 With an injured arm, Jisoo returns to Haemi and her family back near her hometown in 1953, and he finds his footing as an exploitative landowner and businessman.
 Kyunghwan moves to Seoul after the war and works menial jobs until he eventually makes a decent living for himself in sales.
 Haemi, who had once dreamed of pursuing an education, is unhappy and struggling with the expectations of being a wife and mother at such a young age.
-She exhibits signs of PTSD and other mental illnesses that only worsen as time goes on; Jisoo is less than understanding and she has no friends to rely on.
+She exhibits signs of PTSD and other mental illnesses that only worsen because she has no friends to rely on and Jisoo, as her husband, is less than understanding.
 Outside of taking care of her children, Haemi has nothing to do but turn the past over and over in her mind.
 What went wrong, how things could have been different.
 If only she and Kyunghwan had had the chance to be together.
 If only the war hadn't distorted their youth.
-After an unexpected letter arrives for Kyunghwan in Seoul, he goes to visit Haemi and Jisoo (well, really just Haemi) and the trio are together in 1963 for the first time in 12 years.That's when the somewhat stable and cohesive facade of their adult lives begins to unravel.
+After an unexpected letter arrives for Kyunghwan in Seoul, he goes to visit Haemi and Jisoo (well, really just Haemi), and the trio is together in 1963 for the first time in 12 years.That's when the somewhat stable and cohesive facade of their adult lives begins to unravel.

-I joked with my friend who recommended Kyung-Sook Shin's Please Look After Mom to me that If You Leave Me is considerably more devastating of a novel.
-And with its multi-perspective approach, multiple female narrators, and long-suffering matriarchs, there are some similarities between the two.
-But with its intimate examination of war and the detrimental impact that average Korean people faced, I'd say that If You Leave Me is actually more similar to Min Jin Lee's Pachinko.
+I joked with my friend Irene that If You Leave Me is considerably more devastating than Kyung-Sook Shin's Please Look After Mom, a novel that Irene recommended to me which is already among the saddest novels I've read in recent years.
+And given IYLM's multi-perspective approach, multiple female narrators, and long-suffering matriarchs, there are some similarities between the two.
+But I'd actually argue that, with its intimate examination of war and the detrimental impact that average Korean people faced during that time, If You Leave Me is more similar to Min Jin Lee's Pachinko.
 In fact, if someone wanted to learn about Korean political and economic history from around 1910 to the late 1980s through novels, Pachinko, If You Leave Me, and Han Kang's Human Acts fit together quite well chronologically.
 (I'm sure there's a wide array of selections to choose from; I'm just basing this suggestion on books that I've read so far.)
-If you enjoy reading about love triangles, tragic love stories, the Korean War or Korean history in general, are interested in refugee experiences, have ever been called "crazy" when you really just lacked support, or have ever wondered about "the one that got away", then read this book!
+If you enjoy reading about love triangles, tragic love stories, the Korean War, or Korean history in general, then read this book!
+If you are interested in refugee experiences, have ever been called "crazy" when you really just lacked support, or have ever wondered about "the one that got away", then read this book!
 You might need a hug afterward, though.

 "I wished I were alone—in the ditch, or on the hillside still looking for herbs.
 Even on the open sea.
 But I hadn't been allowed the space or time or means to truly be by myself in years, and we were far from home" (59).